LEVEL: A LEVEL

 What is the difference between Mathematics and Further Mathematics?

-The A Level Further Mathematics course is actually a TWO A Level course, with twice as many lessons (and twice the self-study).
+The Further Mathematics course is actually a TWO A Level course, with twice as many lessons (and twice the self-study) earning you two A Levels.
 Further Maths students complete all of the A Level Mathematics course as well as studying another A Level of Mathematics.

 Do I have to do Further Maths to study Maths or Physics at university?